estii20/water-cycle-quiz/README.md

 ## Bugs and Fixes

 1. Dev tools in Chrome showed that the height of the quiz area and score area needed to be smaller so that it displays the full quiz content on a small screen.
 Therefore a media query for small screens was added so that the font is smaller and the height of the quiz answer buttons are reduced in height to accommodate the answers but still be legible to the player.
-The score tally is hidden so that only the numbers are displayed on mobile screens.

 2. The quiz panel was gaining in height when the next button displayed so the height of the quiz panel was increased to accommodate the additional button.